Easiest Online College Majors for 2023

 However, there are some degrees that require “less” effort—depending on your own strengths and weaknesses.
-For example, someone that is great at math might have a hard time with an art history class and struggle with writing and vice versa.
+For example, someone great at math might have a hard time with an art history class and struggle with writing and vice versa.
 To determine whether a program is easy for you, just take a good look at your strengths, and be realistic about it.
 You’re not going to suddenly become really good at physics just because you opened one book and you liked a YouTube video.

-The Easiest Degrees
+The Easiest College Majors

 That said, if you’re looking for the easiest bachelor’s degree to get online, then we have to warn you to be careful what you wish for.
 Not all bachelor’s degrees are created equally—for example, you’re not going to get a job in engineering with a degree in art history.

 But there are some subjects in the humanities that are easier than some of the subjects in the science-heavy fields.
 It really comes down to what kind of job are you hoping to land after you graduate.

 In our study of the different programs available to students, we’ve found that some of the easiest online bachelor’s degree programs to complete: Computer science, business administration, nursing, education, accounting, criminal justice, and early childhood education.